QxZaizai/QxConsole/README.md

 ## Language
 The comments in the code are *Simplified Chinese* because anthor is Chinese :)

-Maybe some inaccuracies in English translation.
+Maybe some inaccuracies in English translation (You can ignore them)

 ## How to build
 ***Visual Studio 2017***